Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ML.ComputeIdleShutdown.md

 ### Configure with Azure template

-To deploy an ML - compute instance that pass this rule:
+To deploy an ML - compute instance that complies with this rule:

 - Provide a idle shutdown time as an ISO 8601 format string, i.e. 15mins = "PT15M"
 - Define the "idleTimeBeforeShutdown" as this value